Quick start

 What should I double-check before trusting the answer?

-Ingredient math scales cleanly, but flavor, salt, spices, yeast, thickener, pan size, and cook time may need real kitchen judgment.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Ingredient math scales cleanly, but eggs, packets, salt, spices, yeast, leavening, gelatin, thickeners, pan size, and cook time may need real kitchen judgment.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does the tool scale one ingredient at a time?